Tikkun Olam - Repairing the World

 Tikkun Olam Book Club

 Join others in discussing books that cover a variety of relevant topics surrounding social justice and Tikkun Olam.
-Contact the Emanuel office for more information or visit our Calendar page to see when the next meeting is scheduled.
+Contact the Emanuel office for more information or visit our Calendar page to search when the next meeting is scheduled, or check our Upcoming Events page.

 Emanuel Congregation hosts blood drive 4 to 6 times throughout the school year.
 Every 2 seconds someone in the U.S needs blood to save their life.
 You can be a life saver!
 If you are interested in donating blood, please make an appointment online at www.vitalant.org, click “Donate” and search by group code J221.
 Appointments are recommended, walk-ins are welcome!